 University Archives History

-Learn About Our Laker History
+Learn About our History

-Read about the history of Mercyhurst University, the University Archives, Sister Mary Lawrence Franklin, as well as the Thomas J. and Michele Ridge Collection.
+Read about the history of Mercyhurst University, the university Archives, Sister Mary Lawrence Franklin, as well as the Thomas J. and Michele Ridge Collection.

 Mercyhurst University